-- 7.1 Safer Recruitment - 7.1.1 We take seriously our responsibility to recruit staff, Fellows, contractors and volunteers who are suitable to work with children.
-The first step to safeguarding all pupils is to appoint staff who share our commitment to the welfare of the pupils.
-The Recruitment Policy can be found here. - 7.1.2 We undertake a rigorous recruitment and screening process, which is in line with the Independent Schools' Inspectorate, Keeping Children Safe in Education and National Minimum Boarding Standards regulations.
-The Human Resources team and other key staff who manage this process are trained in safer recruitment procedures. - 7.13 We will take all reasonable measures to: - ensure that we practise safer recruitment in checking the suitability of staff and volunteers (including staff employed by another organisation) to work with children and young people in accordance with the guidance given in Keeping Children Safe in Education (September 2021) and the Education (Independent School Standards) (England) Regulations 2014.
-Procedures are outlined in the school's Recruitment Policy. - ensure that we carry out all necessary checks on the suitability of people who serve as Fellows in accordance with the above regulations and guidance given in Keeping Children Safe in Education (September 2021) - ensure that where staff from another organisation are working with our pupils either on Eton property or on another site, we have received confirmation that appropriate child protection checks and procedures apply to those staff and that such checks do not raise any issues of concern in relation to the suitability of those staff members to work with children - ensure that where the school ceases to use the services of any person (whether employed, contracted or volunteer) because that person was considered unsuitable to work with children, a detailed report is made to the Disclosure and Barring Service (DBS) as soon as possible after the person has ceased to provide services to the school and in any event within one month of the person leaving the school.
+- ensure that where staff from another organisation are working with our pupils either on Eton property or on another site, we have received confirmation that appropriate child protection checks and procedures apply to those staff and that such checks do not raise any issues of concern in relation to the suitability of those staff members to work with children - ensure that where the school ceases to use the services of any person (whether employed, contracted or volunteer) because that person was considered unsuitable to work with children, a detailed report is made to the Disclosure and Barring Service (DBS) as soon as possible after the person has ceased to provide services to the school and in any event within one month of the person leaving the school.
 This includes dismissal, non-renewal of a fixed-term contract, no longer using a supply teacher engaged directly or supplied by an agency, terminating the placement of a trainee or volunteer, no longer using staff employed by a contractor and resignation and voluntary withdrawal from any of the above.
 Where a dismissal does not reach the DBS referral threshold, consideration will be given to making a referral to the Teaching Regulation Agency (TRA).
 Reasons for making such a referral would include: unacceptable professional conduct, conduct that may bring the profession into disrepute, or a conviction, at any time, for a relevant offence.
-Failure to make a report when required constitutes an offence, Compromise agreements cannot be used to prevent a referral being made to the DBS when it is legally required, nor can an individual's refusal to cooperate with an investigation.

-- 7.1.4 The Human Resources Director is responsible for ensuring that all members of staff are recruited following the procedures defined in Part 3 of KCSIE (2021).
+Failure to make a report when required constitutes an offence, Compromise agreements cannot be used to prevent a referral being made to the DBS when it is legally required, nor can an individual's refusal to cooperate with an investigation. - 7.1.4 The Human Resources Director is responsible for ensuring that all members of staff are recruited following the procedures defined in Part 3 of KCSIE (2022).
 This is done in accordance with the school's Recruitment Policy.
 The HR Director will ensure that the recruitment checks of all employees are retained on the school's Single Central Register. - 7.1.5 Additionally, the HR Director will ensure that individuals who are engaged in regulated activity with children, including volunteers and those employed by third parties, undergo the appropriate recruitment checks and are included on the Single Central Register where required.